 Breast Lumps – Uncommon and likely due to a small collection of blood or dead fat cells that are still healing.
 If it does occur it generally resolves on its own over time.

-Bottoming out – Due to the nature of the breast tissue and inherent heaviness, the natural breast tissue can continue to sag after surgery resulting in very “bottom heavy” breasts with nipples sometimes pointing upwards.
-Dr Dona uses a number of advanced techniques to minimise this problem, however this can still occur.
+Bottoming out – Due to the nature of the breast tissue and inherent heaviness, the natural breast tissue can continue to drop after surgery resulting in very “bottom heavy” breasts with nipples sometimes pointing upwards.
+Dr Dona uses a number of techniques to minimise this problem, however this can still occur.

-Breast Tissue Softness and “Sagginess” – Whilst breast reduction surgery can reduce the volume and change the position of you breast tissue, it can never make “soft” breast tissue firm.
+Breast Tissue Softness and “Sagginess” – Whilst Breast Reduction Surgery can reduce the volume and change the position of you breast tissue, it can never make “soft” breast tissue firm.
 Also, soft breast tissue does not maintain its shape as well as firm breast tissue.
 Therefore, maintaining a fuller upper half of the breasts in these situations is generally not possible.

-Reduction mammaplasty is an elective surgery but is often carried out for health reasons, to ease the physical symptoms caused by excessively large breasts.
+Breast Reduction is an elective surgery but is often carried out for health reasons, to ease the physical symptoms caused by excessively large breasts.
 Some of the fees may be covered by Medicare and your health fund; Dr Dona will advise whether this applies to you.